Robert filmed and interviewed the descendants of three African American WW II heroes. All three WWII heroes died on the same calendar day.

 - All served in WWII

-- All made great contributions to United States history
+- All made outstanding contributions to the United States

 The year of death differs for each man: